 Fun fact: I got married at a BJ's Restaurant.
 During a six-month period when I lived in a Southern California suburb surrounded by giant, generic chain restaurants like Applebee's and Outback Steakhouse, my future husband and I developed an unexpected affection for the doughy deep-dish pizzas and hot-pink strawberry lemonades at the local BJ's.
 Not to mention the Pizookie, a cookie baked in a small cake pan, served hot and gooey with ice cream scooped on top.
 The Pizookie had a lot to do with it, come to think of it.

-So we organized an outing with our friend who had gotten ordained over the internet — or as he preferred to be called, Minister Nick — and two other friends as witnesses.
-After pizzas and salad, we filled out some paperwork, we all signed our names, and just like that, we were married.
+So we organized an outing with our friend who had gotten ordained online — or Minister Nick, as he preferred to be called — and two other friends as witnesses.
+After pizzas and salad, we filled out some paperwork and all signed our names, and just like that, we were married.
 It was wholly unromantic, which was just fine because our very romantic actual wedding was several months away.
 And anyway, it was time for Pizookies.

 Combine the pleasure of a warm-from-the-oven cookie with the butterscotch goodness of soft cookie dough and you have a deep-dish chocolate chip cookie.
 When I serve them at parties, I like to make the dessert completely over-the-top by baking the dough in a big baking dish, piling some ice cream in the middle, and passing out spoons for communal pigging out.
 It usually gets really quiet from the moment I put it down on the table until the last bits of melted chocolate are scraped from the edge of the pan.

-For a more over-the-top party dessert, bake batter in a 9-inch square baking dish instead of ramekins and pass around spoons to your guests, so everyone can dig into the communal dessert.
+- Cookies for a Crowd: For a more over-the-top party dessert, bake batter in a 9-inch square baking dish instead of ramekins and pass around spoons to your guests, so everyone can dig in to the communal dessert.